 As mentioned earlier, always try to plan your hikes in the early morning hours.
 As all mountaineers can confirm, walking with the midday sun on your neck is never a good idea.
 Another thing to consider is that, by leaving early in the morning, it will be much easier to find parking and a place to eat at a mountain lodge.
 You'll also greatly reduce the risk of getting caught up in heat storms, brief thunderstorms that occur in the early afternoon hours of the hottest days.

-We want to give you some more general advice.
+Before we say goodbye, we want to give you a few more useful tips that might make your hike more enjoyable.
 Forgive us if some will seem obvious, but it's best to point out some concepts, even if they seem trivial.

 - Try to stay hydrated all the time, but don't drink too much.
-If you start to feel too much tired, stop and eat something sweet (energy bars or fruit), have a sip of water and wait a little before start again, if you feel up to it.
+If you start to feel too tired, stop and eat something sweet (energy bars or fruit), have a sip of water and wait a little before starting again, if you feel up to it.

 - If you have bought new equipment (especially shoes) use it a bit on short tracks before using them for long rides, as foot ache is always lurking.
 If you feel discomfort, use a band-aid (you should have some in the backpack) and protect the irritated part.

-Hoping you liked our tips for novice hikers, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked our tips for novice hikers.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.